 Hi.
 Thanks for stopping by.
 This is a site for Movie Lovers.
 Some opinions, some facts, some fun.
-Accent on fairness, no cultural snobbery, free of p.c.
+Accent on fairness, no highbrow snob action, free of p.c.
 If that sounds vaguely right-leaning, rest assured it most definitely is not: we just don’t much suffer b.s.
 While I don’t isolate in a darkened room, spilling a diet soda while talking back to the screen and can run, jump & throw a ball like other people, over six decades I’ve somehow managed to see more than 6,000 movies.
 I like to share my takes on the stories they tell and the people who tell them.
 That’s pretty much it in a nutshell, but below we’ll give you an idea of what you might notice the site includes and also what is missing.

 We struggle to keep write-ups fair enough to applaud what works in films that may not be successful and nudge what may be lacking in those that are, and favor putting things in historical and thematic context, if the specific production calls for it.
 As to synopses, let’s keep those as brief as possible.
 It’s a cheat when reviewers use up half or more of the text of a piece to go in detail over the plot.
 War Of The Worlds: Martians attack the Earth.
 Bingo!
 All I need to know.
 Now, is it good or bad, and why, why not?–that’s what I’m after.
 Too much info on the storyline is like getting directions to a store so complicated you need a secretary and a camera.
 Plus, I want people to read all the way to the end, and get as much clue as they can without losing patience or giving away the experience of seeing the movie.
 Cut to the chase.

 We’ll often note the ages of some of the cast members at the time the film was made, sort of placing these screen-people we feel we “know” in their own stage of development as artist or person.
 “Wow, Lancaster was 44 and he could still jump over that log like a teenager!”